RadwaElaraby/MADRL-readings/centralized-critics.md

   - naive approach: follow a gradient based on the TD error estimated from this critic (gradient for a particular agent does not explicitly reason about how that particular agent’s ac-tions contribute to that global reward)
 ![](imgs/foerster17_naive_approach.PNG)

-  - instead, it uses a counterfactual baseline (inspired by difference rewards)
+  - instead, it uses a counterfactual baseline (inspired by difference rewards which compares the global reward to the reward received when that agent’s action is replaced with a default action)
   - the centralised critic can be used to implement difference rewards (without any further simulations or complications)
   - For each agent a, we can compute an agent-specific advantage function that compares the Q-value for the current joint action u to a counterfactual baseline that marginalises out a single agent’s action u<sup>a</sup>, while keeping the other agents’ actions u<sup>-a</sup> fixed
 ![](imgs/foerster17_counterfactual_baseline.PNG)

-  - computes a separate baseline for each agent that relies on the centralised critic to reason about counter-factuals in which only that agent’s action changes
+  - thus, it computes a separate baseline for each agent that relies on the centralised critic to reason about counterfactuals in which only that agent’s action changes
-  - inspired by difference rewards (comparing the global reward to the reward received when that agent’s action is replaced with a default action)

 - use of a critic representation that allows efficient evaluation of the baseline